-Cleaning (Severe Conditions)

-Clean the air cleaner element by blowing compressed air through it in the opposite direction to normal air flow.
-If you do not have access to compressed air (such as a service station), ask your Honda dealer to do this service.
+Cleaning (Severe Conditions) Clean the air cleaner element by blowing compressed air through it in the opposite direction to normal air flow.
+If you do not have access to compressed air (such as a service station), ask your Honda dealer to do this service steering system flushed and refilled with Honda PSF as soon as possible.